romcal/romcal/CONTRIBUTING.md

 #### Code Style

-We leverage typescript eslint and prettier to enforce code style.
+We leverage `@typescript-eslint` and `prettier` to enforce code style.
 You can run the following command to check if your code is compliant:

 Code style: